Photographing ducks of the Greater Toronto Area during winter freeze and tricky light conditions

 But, first thing first.
 Let me introduce you to the environment I walk pass through to do winter photography – frozen lake Ontario and frozen rivers and creeks with waterfowl on it under mostly cloudy days but sometimes in sunny conditions also (below).

-The cloudy days of winters do give you images that seem soft.
+The cloudy days of winters do give you images that seem soft (as if the subject is out of focus or blurred).

-Please enjoy different species of ducks that winter in southern Ontario.
+Please enjoy different species of ducks that winter in different types of water bodies in southern Ontario.
+All the shots are mostly straight out of camera, i.e., subject to least post processing.

 Long-tailed ducks